robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-11/2/StudentGuide.md

 - The day will culminate by exploring the concepts of threat hunting and the role it plays in Network Security Monitoring through a hands-on lab.

 **Intrusion detection systems** (**IDS**) are tools that can both analyze traffic and look for malicious signatures.
-An IDS is similar to a firewall but has addtional capabilities such as, reads the data in the packets it inspects, issues alerts/alarms, and blocks malicious traffic if configured to do so.
+An IDS is similar to a firewall but has additional capabilities such as, reads the data in the packets it inspects, issues alerts/alarms, and blocks malicious traffic if configured to do so.

 - There are many different types of intrusion detection systems but today's lesson will focus on **Snort**, the world's most popular open-source solution.